RockefellerArchiveCenter/processing-manual/processing.md

 ### Step 31 - Audiovisual Archivist Begins Preservation/Digitization Procedures

 - The Audiovisual Archivist will assess the condition of the material, record a variety of preservation and technical metadata, and enhance description (as feasible).
-- Materials will be evaluated for potential reformatting and eligible items will be considered for digitization (either through in house procedures or outsourced to an appropriate vendor).
+- Materials will be evaluated for potential reformatting and eligible items will be considered for digitization (either through in-house procedures or outsourcing to an appropriate vendor).
 - Once an access copy has been created, the Processing Archivist will be contacted to potentially view/listen to the material and further enhance the available description.

 ### Step 32 – Subjects